A warm – and safe – welcome awaits you on campus

 - We will require everyone to wear face masks while on campus – each student will be given three reusable masks when they arrive on campus

-- Increased numbers of hand sanitizers will be made available, and regularly refilled
+- Numerous hand sanitizers will be made available, and regularly refilled

-- Students will be allocated to a specific classroom and not will change classrooms during a given day
+- Students will be allocated to a specific classroom and will not change classroom during a given day

 - Hand sanitizer will be positioned at entrance of every classroom

-- Seating will be organized to ensure two-meter distance between students
+- Seating will be organized to ensure social distancing between students

 - Classrooms, table-tops, etc, will be cleaned and disinfected as soon as class is finished, at least three times per day